dimitristheodoropoulos/franka-panda-gazebo-moveit/README.md

     * Further research confirmed that **Gazebo 11 (version 11.15.1, as installed) requires OpenGL 3.3 or higher** for stable operation.
 My current development hardware (Intel HD Graphics 4000) only supports OpenGL 3.0 with the installed drivers.

 ### Conclusion of Diagnosis:
 The `Segmentation fault` is directly caused by a **fundamental incompatibility between Gazebo 11's OpenGL requirement and the maximum OpenGL version supported by the Intel HD Graphics 4000 GPU** on the development machine.
 Gazebo's underlying simulation or rendering components attempt to utilize OpenGL features (available in 3.3+) that are not present or correctly implemented in OpenGL 3.0, leading to the crash.
+Specifically, the crash occurs when the `gazebo_ros_control` plugin and the Franka-specific hardware interfaces (`franka_hw/FrankaStateInterface`, `franka_hw/FrankaModelInterface`) attempt to initialize within `gzserver`, likely due to their reliance on OpenGL 3.3+ features.

 ## 🎯 Demonstrated Capabilities (with compatible hardware)